BuongiornoTexas/pwdusage/README.md

 to help with development ...).
 Sorry for putting it here, but I need to keep this top of mind for implementation.

-- Implement resampling/aggregation so that bar charts > 24h are meaningful.
-Should be
-quick (expect update in next few days).
+- Convert usage.json to usage_example.json, and then add docs for user to copy/rename
+to usage.json.
+Also set up environment variable to read usage.json - required for docker.
+- Detail USAGE_JSON environment variable for docker build.
+- Set up an environment variable for `usage.json` so it can be loaded from the docker container?
 - Fix `server.py` do_GET error response - right now do_GET always returns 200 even on
 invalid page.
 So Json Data source will always return working even if it is not!
 I think this may also be eating some configuration error messages?
+- Implement resampling/aggregation so that bar charts > 24h are meaningful.
+Should be
+quick (expect update in next few days).
-- Decide best approach for https server.
+- Decide/fix best approach for https server.
 Don't want to be carrying duplicate code base if possible?
-- Set up an environment variable for `usage.json` so it can be loaded from the docker container?
+Is the only thing needed a certificate `.pem` file?
 - Address other changes needed to get code docker compatible.
-- Reset time zone (America/Los_Angeles) and url in usage.json (localhost:8086).
 - Maybes/future functions?:
   - Implement mechanism to dump data frame to file for debugging?
   - Add query payload to allow user to limit return to either cost or energy data only?